 - Helping to set goals for the future.
 Successful companies are always thinking about and planning for the future, whether it involves a new product line, a merger or acquisition, or a new business facility.
 The finance function helps companies accomplish their goals by producing budgets and strategies for moving forward.
 It also ensures that the business's financial priorities are in line with its organizational priorities and objectives. - Planning and controlling the company's spending.
 Companies have to spend money to make money, but that doesn't mean they should spend all of their money!
 A system must be in place to plan and control that spending so that it stays within the company's budget and still allows the company to make a profit.
 That's where the finance function comes in.
-It provides a central "hub" for monitoring company spending throughout all the different departments.

-Finance serves many important purposes within a business.
-For example, what if a company wants to build a new business facility?
-The finance function can help it achieve that goal by producing budgets and strategies for moving forward.

-- Ensuring sufficient financing.
-As you know, acquisition of funds is a main finance activity.
+It provides a central "hub" for monitoring company spending throughout all the different departments. - ▲ A defined goal, such as future expansion, helps a company • Ensuring sufficient financing.
+As you know, acquisition determine what actions to take to accomplish the goal. of funds is a main finance activity.
 A business relies on its finance function to make sure that adequate funds will be available, not only for financing new projects or equipment, but also for paying debts and taxes.
 Financial managers must keep close track of a business's accounts payable, or all the money the business owes. - Making sure customers pay their bills.
 If customers don't pay their bills on time (or at all!), it's hard for a company to make money!
 That's where accounts receivable comes in.
 The flip side of accounts payable, accounts receivable are all the money owed to the business by others.
-The finance function keeps an eye on accounts receivable to make sure the business receives the money it is owed.
+The finance function keeps an eve on accounts receivable to make sure the business receives the money it is owed.
 It's important for financial managers to balance accounts payable and receivable and ensure that the company's cash flow stays positive. - Investing company money wisely.
 This refers to the administration of assets.
 It is absolutely essential for a company's financial managers to make smart investment decisions.
 They can make or break a company financially.